buildkite-plugins/docker-compose-buildkite-plugin/README.md

 You can use the [build args key in docker-compose.yml](https://docs.docker.com/compose/compose-file/#args) to set specific build arguments when building an image.

-Alternatively, if you want to set build arguments when pre-building an image, this plugin offers an `args` block of it's own:
+Alternatively, if you want to set build arguments when pre-building an image, this plugin offers an `args` block of its own:

 ```yml
 steps: